Appalachian Trail: West Virginia

 West Virginia has 4 mi of the trail, not including about 20 mi along the Virginia state line.
 Here the trail passes through the town of Harpers Ferry, headquarters of the Appalachian Trail Conservancy.
-Harpers Ferry is what many consider to be the "psychological midpoint" of the trail's length, although the actual midpoint is about 75 mi further north in southern Pennsylvania.
+Harpers Ferry is what many consider to be the "psychological midpoint" of the trail's length.
+The actual midpoint is about 75 mi further north in southern Pennsylvania.

-A CSX train derailment on December 21, 2019, damaged the pedestrian footbridge over the Potomac River at Harpers Ferry, severing the trail between West Virginia and Maryland.
+A CSX train derailment in December 2019, damaged the pedestrian footbridge over the Potomac River at Harpers Ferry, severing the trail between West Virginia and Maryland.
 The foot crossing reopened in July 2020.

 Maryland

 Maryland has 41 mi of the trail, with elevations ranging from 230 to 1880 ft.
 Most of the trail runs along the ridgeline of South Mountain in South Mountain State Park.
 Hikers are required to stay at designated shelters and campsites.
 The trail runs through the eastern edge of Greenbrier State Park.
 This can serve as stop point for a hot shower and a visit to the camp store.
 The trail runs along the C&O Canal Towpath route for 3 mi.
 Hikers will also pass High Rock, which offers extensive views and is also used as a hang-gliding site.
 The section ends at Pen Mar Park, which sits on the state line of Maryland and Pennsylvania.